vharihar2/SNU_CacheSimulator/README.md

-_**Imported on Dec 4th 2025 from my student's Git repo (Avi Mathur and Achint Gupta) based on a BTP they did under me in MO2025: https://github.com/AviMathurCodes/CacheSimulator**_
+_**Imported on Dec 4th 2025 from the Git repo (https://github.com/AviMathurCodes/CacheSimulator) of my students Avi Mathur and Achint Gupta) based on a BTech Project they did under me in MO2025.**_

 This project implements a multi-level cache and main memory simulator in C++, designed to model realistic cache behavior including hits, misses, writebacks, LRU replacement, and write policies.
 Developed as part of the B.Tech.
 Project under the supervision of [Prof. Venkatnarayan Hariharan](https://snu.edu.in/faculty/venkatnarayan-hariharan/) at Shiv Nadar University.